cea-hpc/NabLab/docs/fr.cea.nabla.mkdocs/docs/modulecomposition.md

 The *Job Graph Editor*, triggered by pressing F2 key on *HydroRemap.ngen* file, displays:

 <img src="img/NabLab_hydro_remap_job_graph.png" alt="NabLab Hydro/Remap Job Graph" title="NabLab Hydro/Remap Job Graph" width="40%" height="40%"/>

+!!! note
+	In this example, there is no `iterate` instruction to define time iterators and consequently no variable with time iterators like `t^{n}`.
+If it is the case, time iterators must belong to the main module: they are forbidden in additional modules.

 ## Code generation